 Evaluate which pharmacy meets your needs best.
 It may be the closest pharmacy, the pharmacy with the lowest bid, the pharmacy that mails your prescription to your home at no additional cost, the pharmacy that provides other valuable services, or any other reason you choose.

 Yes.
-The system allows you select Mail Service as one of the options for Pharmacy choices.
+The system allows you to select Mail Service as one of the options for Pharmacy choices.

 No. Canadian pharmacies are not available to select because it is not legal under U.S. law for Canadian pharmacies to mail prescriptions into the U.S.